 If something comes up during the delivery process, having flexibility in your coverage options can be the thing that makes an unforeseen event turn into a manageable event.

 By working with multiple carriers, you’ll have the opportunity to outsource if and when necessary and therefore avoid situations in which online shoppers are disappointed and frustrated.
 DHL delivery exceptions happen as can a Fedex delivery exception or other carriers.
 Therefore, flexibility is key!

 Automated reprioritization vs. getting lost in the warehouse

 What happens to an order after a delivery exception?

 There are two different options here: getting automatically thrown back in the mix (good) or being dumped back on the shelf in the warehouse (bad).
 If goods are taken care of immediately and delivery is rescheduled efficiently, the delivery exception will be handled in an appropriate way.
 This should include visibility for the customer at every stage of the process.

 While digitizing and automating your delivery and fulfillment process will help improve your first delivery attempt rate, delivery exceptions will always occur.
 The way you handle each delivery exception is what will make or break the last mile customer experience.

-Too many businesses are challenged by the sheer scale of deliveries at the moment, which limits the time they can spend managing exceptions or optimizing the exceptions handling process.
+Too many eCommerce businesses and the providers that support them are challenged by the sheer scale of shipments at the moment, which limits the time they can spend managing exceptions or optimizing the exceptions handling process.